My name is Christopher S. Harrison. I am the Chief Executive Officer of the Digital Media Association (DiMA).

 * “New Business Models in Music and Media,” New York Bar Entertainment, Art and Sports Law Section Annual Meeting, January 21, 2013

-Prior to joining Pandora I was an entertainment attorney in Austin, Texas.
-Prior to starting my own firm, I was the Chief Operating Officer for DMX, Inc., a leading provider of business music services.
+Prior to being named CEO of DiMA, I was VP, Music Business Affairs for Sirius XM Satellite Radio.
+Prior to joining Sirius XM, I was VP, Business Affairs and Associate General Counsel at Pandora Radio, Inc. Prior to joining Pandora, I was General Counsel and then Chief Operating Officer of DMX, Inc., a leading provider of business music services.
 Business Affairs and Licensing reported to me in this role.

 DMX provides commercial music services to more than 100,000 business in the U.S., Canada, Latin America and South Africa.
 DMX’ residential music services are received in more than 18,000,000 homes in the U.S. through cable and DTH satellite multichannel service operators, including DIRECTV.
 In addition, DMX’ residential music services are received in more than 5,000,000 homes in Latin America through cable and DTH multichannel service operators, including Sky Mexico and DIRECTV Latin America.